“Why Do I Hate People?” Answers And Support

 1. Past trauma

-Experiences of betrayal, abuse, or neglect by others can leave deep emotional scars, leading to feelings of distrust and hatred towards people.
+Experiences of betrayal, abuse, or neglect by others can leave deep emotional scars, leading to feelings of distrust and hatred toward people.
 These traumas can cause an individual to generalize their negative experiences, making it challenging to open up or trust again.

 iStock/LSOphoto